Legal pimp seeks office in Nevada as some push brothel bans

 PAHRUMP, Nev.
 (AP) - A state marketed as a place where people can indulge in all manner of sins is confronting its status as the only place in America where you can legally pay someone for sex.

 A coalition of religious groups and anti-sex trafficking activists has launched referendums to ban brothels in two of the seven Nevada counties where they're legally operating.
-The push to outlaw the industry dovetails with a campaign by the state's most famous pimp for a seat in the state Legislature.
+The effort dovetails with a campaign by the state's most famous pimp for a seat in the state Legislature.

-Nevada, according to brothel owner Dennis Hof, was built "on gaming, liquor, girls and mining."
+"It's awful that people would come in and try to change that culture, that they want to inflict their moral values on the rest of us," he said.

-"But there's a shift occurring," said Jason Guinasso, a Reno-based attorney involved with the effort to get the anti-brothel measures on the November ballot.
+Karen Cohen, who lives in a county with four legal brothels, called it "an embarrassment that we are one of the very few spots in the very United States that tolerates legal prostitution."

-Hof said Nevada residents are "rough and tumble, live and let live" and "it's awful that people would come in and try to change that culture, that they want to inflict their moral values on the rest of us."
+The Pahrump resident is involved in a push to get two anti-brothel measures on the November ballot.

 Brothels, which are illegal in the counties that contain Las Vegas and Reno, harken back to Nevada's days as a mining territory about 150 years ago.
 Brothels were illegal but tolerated in some areas until 1971, when the Mustang Ranch near Reno became the first legal brothel.